Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 As a graduate student at MIT, Steve Ramirez successfully created false memories in the lab.
 Now, as a neuroscientist working at the frontiers of brain science, he foresees a future where we can replace our negative memories with positive ones.
 In How to Change a Memory, Ramirez draws on his own memories of friendship, family, loss and recovery to reveal how memory can be turned on and off like a switch, edited and even constructed from nothing.

-Scientists discovered that memories are fluid - they change over time, can be deleted, reactivated and even falsely implanted.
-But if we can erase a deeply traumatic memory, would it change who we are?
-Ramirez carefully considers the ethics of artificially controlling memory, exploring how we might use this tool responsibly - for both personal healing and the greater good.
+Ramirez explores how scientists discovered that memories are fluid - they change over time, can be erased, reactivated and even falsely implanted in the lab.
+Reflecting on his own path as a scientist, he examines how memory manipulation shapes our imagination and sense of self.
+If we can erase a deeply traumatic memory, would it change who we are?
+And what would that change mean anyway?
+Throughout, Ramirez carefully considers the ethics of artificially controlling memory, exploring how we might use this tool responsibly - for both personal healing and the greater good.

 A masterful blend of memoir and cutting-edge science, How to Change a Memory explores how neuroscience has reached a critical juncture, where scientists can see the potential of memory manipulation to help people suffering from the debilitating effects of PTSD, anxiety, Alzheimer's, addiction and a host of other neurological and behavioral disorders.